 Wolgan Valley, New South Wales, Australia

-Giddy-Up: I recently spent an unforgettable 24 hours (too brief!) at this stunning 7,000 acre resort a few hours from Sydney west of the Blue Mountains.
-It was a cattle ranch in its past life and is now devoted to conservation.
-I went on a nocturnal safari and learned about only-Down-Under animals like wallaroos and wombats, but the singular memory of the trip was the morning I spent horseback riding though the pristine and remote area.
+Giddy-Up: I spent an unforgettable 24 hours (way! too! brief!) at this stunning, 7,000 acre resort a few hours and a beautiful drive from Sydney west of the Blue Mountains.
+The property was a cattle ranch in its past life and is now devoted to conservation.
+I went on a terrific and informative nocturnal safari and learned about only-Down-Under animals like wallaroos and wombats, but the singular memory of the trip was the morning I spent horseback riding though the pristine and remote terrain.
 All levels are welcome to ride, on jaunts from 15 minutes to a half day.

-Horse Play: Chevalier Sadek El Bahjaoui is a hotel's resident horse whisperer, which indicates immediately how seriously they take horses here.
-Guests can watch him in action or participate through dressage workshops and pony circus experiences for children.
+Horse Play: Hotel guests can watch artists from the School of Equestrian Arts of Marrakech in action — dressage, acrobatics, liberty experience, and equestrian shows — or participate themselves through dressage workshops and pony circus experiences for children.
 If you want to venture beyond the grounds, the hotel can arrange a "hippomobile" transfer from the airport by carriage or, in what sounds truly spectacular, an escape into Berber lands.

 Giddy-Up: Fathom contributing editor Kate Donnelly recently visited and channeled her inner Marlboro Girl on nearly 7,000 acres of trails in the magic, rarefied Montana air.
 (The hotel even outfitted her with a cowboy hat, chaps, and boots.)
 This is American horse country at its best, and the hotel embraces the theme, with horse portraits in the rooms and bar stools that are actually mounts — saddles, stirrups, and all.